3-leaves-grass/MGTV-MLT/README.md

 ### Benchmark Introduction

 The goal of film and television subtitle translation evaluation is not merely to measure the similarity between model translations and human reference translations; more importantly, it is to verify whether translated outputs satisfy the practical delivery standards for long-form video content going global.
 Subtitle translations are required to simultaneously meet multiple criteria including semantic accuracy, natural wording, stable segmentation, valid timestamps, and traceable quality.
 For this reason, a single automated metric cannot fully capture the overall quality of subtitle translations.
 To address this gap, we propose a new benchmark for audiovisual translation.
 Within this benchmark, we construct a novel evaluation framework alongside a high-quality evaluation dataset.
 Centered on automated assessment, the evaluation framework enables large-scale, reproducible measurement of the overall performance of diverse models and translation batches.
 When necessary, random sampling manual review is incorporated to provide supplementary judgments on subtle dimensions of subtitles such as tone, character dynamics, culturally specific expressions, and audience viewing experience.
+We have released the [benchmark datasets](https://huggingface.co/datasets/xxx) in hugging face.

 #### Benchmark dataset